thermo-oer-ubc/Thermo-OER/README.md

+## 0. Install a terminal app on Windows:

+- If you are a Windows 11 user, please install Windows terminal (wt) from the Microsoft store.
+This will help with interfacing bash (a linux shell) with Windows.

+- Here is a cheatsheet to help you with simple commands in the terminal: [Link](https://www.guru99.com/linux-commands-cheat-sheet.html)

+- Next, we need to install `git` in Windows using ther Terminal App.

-## Installation and adding code to content website:
+## 1. Installation and adding code to content website:

 Installation steps to edit some of the contents for the website: